pdjr-signalk-plugins/ais-reporter/README.md

 ### Ignore data older than (s)
 The interval after which a vessel's data reports cease to be transmitted after SignalK stops receiving AIS updates for the vessel.
-This value determines what constitutes an 'active' vs. 'inactive' vessels.
+This value determines what constitutes an 'active' vs. an 'inactive' vessel.

 ### Report self?
 Whether or not to report the host vessel.